1.10. Async / await

 If the result is a

-Promisealready in thefulfilledorrejectedstate, no parking happens: the resume step is queued immediately and the body wakes up on the next pump iteration.If the result is not a Promise, the value is delivered to the await site as-is on the next pump iteration (no transient Promise is allocated).
+Futurealready in thefulfilledorfaultedstate, no parking happens: the resume step is queued and runs at the next scheduler step, typically within the samepump()call.If the result is not a Future, the value is delivered to the await site as-is at the next scheduler step (no transient Future is allocated).
 This is what makes

 await scalara valid no-op.